 To watch a montage of stills and the second reel of Now I’ll Tell One CLICK HERE

-The Stan we see in this film is the old, ‘pre-teaming’ one with the little rounded glasses, as in many of his solo movies, such as ‘Dr. Pyckel and Mr. Pride’ (1925) and ‘The Sleuth’ (1925).
+The Stan we see in this film is the old, ‘pre-team’ one with the little rounded glasses, as in many of his solo movies, such as ‘Dr. Pyckel and Mr. Pride’ (1925) and ‘The Sleuth’ (1925).
 There aren’t many signs of the ‘Stanley’ traits that become so familiar and iconic, but it appears to be a solid performance, without overshadowing the main star of the picture.
+What is nice, is the opportunity to see Stan playing alongside Charley Chase as he would do so wonderfully, with Babe, a few years later in their classic feature, Sons of the Desert (1933).

 Babe Hardy, on the other hand, has a very minor role.
 Appearing, as part of a flashback sequence, as a cop investigating a disturbance.
 Whilst his time on screen is short, his genteel manner and finesse do come through – one can only imagine what a thrill it was to have been the one to discover a performance by a very familiar Ollie in this previously forgotten film.